 Visits: The Student Health Centers will be available to students for both face-to-face visits through both walk-in and scheduled appointments, as well as visits via Zoom.
 The Health Centers on both campuses continue to provide a full scope of care, including acute care visits, physicals, vaccinations, and laboratory services.

-Testing: The Student Health Centers offer free COVID-19 tests to students who have found themselves in a situation in which they might have been at higher risk for contracting the virus.
+Testing: UNE offers free COVID-19 tests to students who have found themselves in a situation in which they might have been at higher risk for contracting the virus.
 All students are encouraged to take advantage of this resource without repercussions.
 Students who volunteer for such testing will be granted immunity from any potential conduct violations related to the activity that puts them at increased risk.
 Likewise, any other individuals, identified by the volunteer(s), or others, as participating in such an event through a contract tracing process, will also be exempted from conduct violation processes in order to accurately ascertain the extent of the potential exposure.
+Testing sites are Ludke Auditorium on the Portland Campus and the Campus Center track on the Biddeford Campus.
+Testing can be accessed in the Student Health Center on the Biddeford Campus for those who have a mobility issue that will limit their access to the track.
+Please call to make an appointment if this accommodation is needed (207-602-2358).

 Student Travel During the Term

 Now that students have returned to campus to begin the term, travel during the term is strongly discouraged.
-All community members are advised against travel outside of Maine, New Hampshire, and Vermont, until further notice.
-If individuals do travel out of these specified states, they must follow the 14-day self-quarantine/testing guidelines outlined above upon their return to Maine.
+All community members who have not been fully vaccinated or who have not tested positive for COVID-19 and been cleared by a medical professional within the past 90 days are advised against travel outside of Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island until further notice.
+If such individuals do travel out of these specified states, they must follow the 10-day self-quarantine/testing guidelines outlined above upon their return to Maine.

-As of the date of publication of this plan, undergraduate students traveling to campus from areas other than Maine, New Hampshire, and Vermont must sign an attestation that they have completed one of the following before returning to campus:
+As of the date of publication of this plan, individuals traveling to campus from areas other than Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island must satisfy one of the following conditions:

-- A negative COVID test no more than 72 hours prior to entering Maine.
+- They have completed a negative COVID test no more than 72 hours prior to entering Maine.

-- Arrange for a test upon arrival & self-quarantine until the results are obtained.
+- They have arranged for a test upon arrival and to self-quarantine until the results are obtained.

-Individuals from Maine, New Hampshire, and Vermont are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.
+Individuals from Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island must not have traveled to states or countries other than the specified states within 10 days of their return to campus.

 These travel requirements are subject to change based on evolving state requirements.